Gigantocypris: Appearance and behavior

 Despite living in the darkness below the sunlight zone, they are equipped with a pair of large eyes which, rather than using lenses to focus light onto a retina, use parabolic mirrors.
 The parabolic mirror eyes typically have a diameter of about 3 mm, look out through transparent sections of the carapace, and appear silvery or golden in colour.
 Their eyes are the most elaborate known from ostracods, and are better at gathering light than the eyes of any other animal (although the resolution of the image produced by the eyes is likely poor).
 It is thought that Gigantocypris use them to find bioluminescent prey animals.
 They are known to feed on other ostracods, copepods, arrow worms and small fish (primarily fish larvae).
 Exactly how they catch their prey is unclear, but studies show that the outer part of their mandibles can be extended out through the slit (opening) of their globular carapace.
 Gigantocypris swim by "rowing" with two featherlike antennae, each with nine long setae.
 Another pair of long antennae, believed to be used for sensing, extend out in front of the animal when swimming.
 Both their swimming and sensing antennae can be retracted into the globular carapace through its slit.
 They have a near-neutral buoyancy (marginally negative, sinking) and are able to swim smoothly (not in jerks) at a relatively high speed, indicating that they are active predators.
 It is speculated that their relatively large heart—the largest among ostracods in both total and relative size—supports their active behavior, as well as their large eyes.
 When brought to the ocean surface, they have a slightly positive (floating) buoyancy, and their swimming is highly unstable and tumbling, but they are able to re-adjust to a near-neutral buoyancy and normal swimming pattern in less than a day.
 They change their buoyancy by adjusting the sulphate content of their haemolymph.
 They sometimes fall prey to other animals such as squid, fish like grenadiers and chub mackerels, and prions.

 The female Gigantocypris has a brood pouch, located inside the carapace, in which the eggs and embryos develop.
 When "born", the young resemble miniature adults.
 Adult males are uncommon compared to adult females.

 Species

-ITIS and the World Register of Marine Species recognize six valid species in the genus Gigantocypris.
+The World Register of Marine Species recognize six valid species in the genus Gigantocypris.
 One of these, G. pellucida (described simultaneously with G. agassizii, both based on East Pacific specimens), is often not considered valid.
 In contrast, possibly undescribed species are known, and Atlantic and Southern Ocean G. muelleri may represent separate species.